Pekaso/fortitude60/Documents/buildguide_en.md

 The acrylic case is designed with tight fittings, in order to increase its strength when fully assembled (and reduce the need for screws.
 To begin installation, remove the protective sheets from the acrylic pieces and begin putting together the pieces as shown in the assembly diagram.
 The longer, mostly flat edges should be at the top of the keyboard, while the uneven edges (the ones with the teeth) should be at the bottom.
 None of the pieces have the same shape, so it should be difficult to make a mistake when assembling the pieces.
 If you still feel uncomfortable, try to fit the pieces lightly (without strong force).
 You may also use a file or sandpaper to adjust the pieces, if you feel it is necessary.
 Please pay extra attention to pieces that connect to each other, as they can break easily.
 (The connection for pieces A and B is particularly sensitive, so please attach these pieces first).

 You can now attach the bottom cover of the case.
 By attaching the rubber feet to the cover, you can produce a slight inclination in the keyboard.
-When you need to disassmble the keyboard, you can do as by inserting a small, dull, pointed object in the gap around the USB connector.
+When you need to disassemble the keyboard, you can do as by inserting a small, dull, pointed object in the gap around the USB connector.
 This should be one of the easier ways to remove the case.

 ### Complete!

 ## Burning the QMK Firmware

-A Test Version of the Firmware is avaialble, and you may use it without modification.
+A Test Version of the Firmware is available, and you may use it without modification.
 For the v1.0 revision, it comes pre-burned on the MCU's.
 For later revisions, you will need to burn it yourself.

  If you would like to use the optional functions or customize the keymappings, you will need to modify the firmware, as indicated below.
 You can find the FORTITUDE60 version of the QMK firmware here:
 [https://github.com/qmk/qmk_firmware/tree/master/keyboards/fortitude60](https://github.com/qmk/qmk_firmware/tree/master/keyboards/fortitude60)